PaulCCCCCCH/Robustar_implementation/README.md

 If at any point you wish to change the setting, please remove the docker container and setup a new one.
 You can run `docker container ls -a` to see a list of containers, and use `docker container rm <name>` to remove.

-Please make sure port 6848 on your machine is available.
+Please make sure port 6848 and 6006 on your machine are available.

 ## Configuration File
 You need to pass a config file (default `./configs.json`) to `robustar.sh`.
 It is a `JSON` file with the following fields: